-The best Android, iPhone and iPad travel games
+Playing away: the best Android, iPhone and iPad travel games for any journey

 Holidays are great, apart from the boring bits.
 Tootling along a motorway to the airport.
 Standing in the slowest queue in the world while waiting to board.
 Hours on a plane where entertainment comes from the middle two-thirds of fairly recent movies, on screens the size of postage stamps.